kaylahebertson/Quiz-Show/README.md

 ## Description

 This project allows a user to answer various random questions.
-A cypress test is implemented to ensure the project runs as intended.
+Cypress component and e2e tests are implemented to ensure the project runs as intended.

 ## Table of Contents